Universality of Top Rank Statistics for Brownian Reshuffling: Universality of reshuffling for asymptotically constant negative drift

 which follows from changing $w=e^x$ in $p_{\rm stat}(x) dx$.

-Since the map $x\rightarrow w=e^x$ is strictly monotonously increasing, the order statistics for $w$ is identical to the one of $x$.
+Since the map $x\rightarrow w=e^x$ is strictly monotonically increasing, the order statistics for $w$ are identical to those of $x$.
 Therefore, the results~\eqref{omega_n} and~\eqref{omega_star} still apply to a class of Pareto distributions generated as stationary states of multiplicative stochastic processes.

-In the ensuing subsections, we provide some evidence that the universality extends also to a broader class of mixed additive-multiplicative stochastic processes where the leaders effectively undergo multiplicative changes with an asymptotic constant drift of the effective growth rate towards smaller values.
+In the ensuing subsections, we provide some evidence that the universality also extends to a broader class of mixed additive-multiplicative stochastic processes, where the leaders effectively undergo multiplicative changes with an asymptotic constant drift of the effective growth rate towards smaller values.